Uniswap/docs/docs/sdk/v4/guides/advanced/pool-data.md

 This can improve the **speed** of fetching large amounts of data significantly and ensures that the data fetched is all from the **same block**.

 We will use the Multicall2 contract by MakerDAO.
-We use the `ethers-muticall` npm package to easily interact with the Contract.
+We use the `ethers-multicall` npm package to easily interact with the Contract.

 ## Calculating all bitMap positions